Driving Growth with Smart Funnel Design and CRO

 Overview

-Initially, TestMax’s web presence was fragmented—each product had its own separate domain, and the primary company website did not provide a unified brand experience.
+TestMax's web presence was originally fragmented.
+Each product had its own separate domain, and the primary company website did not provide a unified brand experience.
 This structure weakened brand cohesion and significantly limited cross-selling opportunities.
 For instance, despite high satisfaction among LSAT students, very few returned to use our bar prep product due to lack of awareness.

 Unifying and Optimizing the E-Commerce Experience